Exploring Providence - College Hill and Beyond

 Brown is located in Providence, Rhode Island, the state's capital and largest city.
 Known at the "Creative Capital", Providence has long been a haven for creativity and innovation.
 Three and-a-half centuries of history are alive and well on the streets surrounding Brown, as is evident in the immaculately preserved Colonial, Federal, Greek revival, and Victorian houses of "College Hill".

-Thayer Street is the business district of College Hill - where you’ll find the Brown University Bookstore and a host of restaurants, coffee shops, stores, and street vendors.
-We’ve included a list of Thayer Street businesses below:
+Thayer Street runs through the center of campus.
+You’ll find the Brown University Bookstore and a host of restaurants, coffee shops, stores, banks, and street vendors.

 Additional attractions you'll find in Providence and Rhode Island include: